Disaster preparedness (cultural property): Preventive maintenance

 A variety of teams within a cultural organisation contribute to its upkeep and maintenance.

 Facilities management ensure gas, sewage, electricity and water services are well-maintained and compliant with local codes.
 They maintain any fire doors, fire detection and suppression systems and check the building regularly for fire risks.
 Emergency access routes are signposted and cleared of obstacles.

 Collection management teams ensure items are stored in a manner to prevent water, dust and pest ingress.
 Storage enclosures and furniture keeps collection objects at least 10 cm above the floor to reduce the risk from floodwaters.

 Environmental monitoring

 Regular monitoring of the temperature and relative humidity in collection spaces (storage and display) helps identify new trends or unusual occurrences - for example, if a sudden increase in relative humidity is detected early enough, it may be possible to correct the environment before mould growth occurs.

 Security measures

 Physical security systems deter potential intruders (e.g. warning signs, security lighting and perimeter markings), detect intrusions and monitor/record intruders (e.g. intruder alarms and CCTV systems) and trigger appropriate incident responses (e.g. by security guards and police).

 Resources and personnel

 Preparedness for personnel includes providing museum staff with emergency training and predetermined designated responsibilities.
-Trianing may take the form of 'desktop' walkthroughs of scenarios, quizzes, and hands-on salvage practice.
+Training may take the form of 'desktop' walkthroughs of scenarios, quizzes, and hands-on salvage practice.